What Is PLM? Product Lifecycle Management Career Guide

 Product lifecycle manager skills and responsibilities

 Product management involves taking on varied responsibilities.
-As a product manager, you may also need to assume the role of a PLM analyst or product owner.
-You will likely need to possess a complete understanding of product management concepts such as:
+As a product manager, you may also need to assume the role of a PLM analyst or product owner, and have the following concepts and skills under your belt:

 • Product strategy.
 This is the foundation of all product management activities, including planning, product data management, development, and marketing.